Planetbiru/MagicObject/manual/includes/_secret-object.md

 file_put_content("secret.yaml", $secretYaml); // will dump to file secret.yaml
 ```

-Do not use standard encryption keys when creating or using SecureObjects.
+Do not use standard encryption keys when creating or using SecretObjects.
 Always use your own lock.
 The encryption key must be generated using a callback function.
 Do not enter it as an object property or constant.

 ```php